|

 pair acceptors when interacting with molecules such as alkenes and

-mechanisms or aromatic
+alkene addition mechanisms or

 -